miqyastech/sizeit-android/README.md

 X - Add product miqyas_fit.

 This function will return the product size of the user as per inputted information if available in local storage.

+##### 3. If you want to check the sizes are available in local storage then you can it via below functions.

+    /**
+     * IF YOU WANT TO CHECK SIZES ARE AVAILABLE ON LOCALE OR NOT
+     * THEN CALL THE "FindMySizeActivity.hasSizes()" FUNCTION.
+     *
+     * IT WILL RETURN TRUE IF IT IS AVAILABLE ELSE IT IS RETURN FALSE.
+     */
+    public void hashProductSizes() {
+        boolean isAvailable = FindMySizeActivity.hasSizes();
+    }